chutipon29301/containerize-vue-express-template/README.md

 ### Usage

-- Clone this repository using git clone
+- Clone this repository using git clone or download as zip

    ```bash
    > git clone https://github.com/chutipon29301/containerize-vue-express-template.git